 Granted, six calories is a lot less than 50-100.
 But it is still three times the amount that fat burns.
 The name of the game here is patience.
 Those four extra calories burned daily will add up.
 Therefore, keep working out, eat healthily, and don't stress over the scale.
 More muscle = more calories burned...and that's exciting!

 Weight-loss and Improved Insulin Sensitivity

 Another benefit of increased muscle mass that was mentioned earlier is improved insulin sensitivity (IS).
-This is of vital importance for one simple reason: When insulin sensitivity is not functioning as it should, losing weight and keeping it off becomes a much more challenging task.
+This is vital for one simple reason: When insulin sensitivity is not functioning as it should, losing weight and keeping it off becomes a much more challenging task.

-When you're losing weight or lowering your body fat percentage, your insulin sensitivity increases.
-The same thing happens the more you work out.
+When you're losing weight or lowering your body fat percentage, your insulin sensitivity increases, the same thing happens the more you work out.
 The conclusion?
 The leaner and lighter you become, the more powerful your IS levels will be.

 With proper nutrition and a reduction in carbohydrates, the body will use stored-up fat as a fuel source most of the day...and that's precisely what the doctor ordered.

 Again, the keys are correct nutrition and the proper exercise routine.
 Also, one more reminder to stop focusing on the scales.

 Don't forget that when you are building muscle and losing fat, you may not see your efforts reflected when you step on the scales.
 But your body composition will be changing much for the better.
 And this leads us to our next topic...